-The first recommendation is, to be honest and genuine and use real feedback from real people.
+Our first recommendation is to be honest and genuine and use real feedback from real people.
 It makes no sense to start thinking up suggestions; for example, it's cheating the customer, and such businesses only last for a while.